oglinuk/fourohfournotfound/posts/study/botany/root-and-its-functions/README.md

 consideration of which is necessary before we can understand clearly this primary activity of the root.

+### Diffusion

-*Diffusion* may be defined as the tendency of any substance, when it occurs as a gas or in solution, to become evenly distibuted throughout the whole space available to it by moving from points of greater to points of lesser concentration.
+Diffusion may be defined as the tendency of any substance, when it occurs as a gas or in solution, to become evenly distibuted throughout the whole space available to it by moving from points of greater to points of lesser concentration.
 Its operation is familiar in the